-Criteria JORC Code Explanation Commentary FGO The Yarlarweelor mineral resource extends over 1,400m in strike length, 570m in lateral extent and 190m in depth.
-The Tom's and Sam's mineral resource extends over 650m in strike length, 400m in lateral extent and 130m in depth.
-The Eldorado mineral resource extends over 240m in strike length, 100m in lateral extent and 100m in depth.
+Criteria JORC Code Explanation Commentary FGO The Yarlarweelor mineral resource extends over 1,400m in strike length, 570m in lateral extent ar 190m in depth.
+The Tom's and Sam's mineral resource extends over 650m in strike length, 400m in lateral extends and 130m in depth.
+The Eldorado mineral resource extends over 240m in strike length, 100m in lateral extent and 100 in depth.
 Low-grade stockpiles are of various dimensions.
-All modelling and estimation work undertaken by Westgold is carried out in three dimensions via Surpac Vision.
-After validating the drillhole data to be used in the estimation, interpretation of the orebody is undertaken in sectional and / or plan view to create the outline strings which form the basis of the three-dimensional orebody wireframe.
-Wireframing is then carried out using a combination or automated stitching algorithms and manual triangulation to create an accurate three-dimensional representation of the sub-surface mineralised body.
-Drillhole intersections within the mineralised body are defined, these intersections are then used to flag the appropriate sections of the drillhole database tables for compositing purposes.
+All modelling and estimation work undertaken by Westgold is carried out in three dimensions v Surpac Vision.
+After validating the drillhole data to be used in the estimation, interpretation of the orebody undertaken in sectional and / or plan view to create the outline strings which form the basis of th three-dimensional orebody wireframe.
+Wireframing is then carried out using a combination automated stitching algorithms and manual triangulation to create an accurate three-dimension representation of the sub-surface mineralised body.
+Drillhole intersections within the mineralised body are defined, these intersections are then used that the appropriate sections of the drillhole database tables for compositing purposes.
 Drillholes are subsequently composited to allow for grade estimation.
-In all aspects of resource estimation the factual and interpreted geology was used to guide the development of the interpretation.
-Once the sample data has been composited, a statistical analysis is undertaken to assist with determining estimation search parameters, top-cuts etc. Variographic analysis of individual domains is undertaken to assist with determining appropriate search parameters.
-Which are ther incorporated with observed geological and geometrical features to determine the most appropriate search parameters.
+In all aspects of resource estimation that factual and interpreted geology was used to guide the development of the interpretation.
+Once the sample data has been composited, a statistical analysis is undertaken to assist wire determining estimation search parameters, top-cuts etc. Variographic analysis of individual domain is undertaken to assist with determining appropriate search parameters.
+Which are the incorporated with observed geological and geometrical features to determine the most appropriate search parameters.
 An empty block model is then created for the area of interest.
-This model contains attributes set at background values for the various elements of interest as well as density, and various estimation parameters that are subsequently used to assist in resource categorisation.
-The block sizes used in the model will vary depending on orebody geometry, minimum mining units, estimation parameters and levels of informing data available.
-Grade estimation is then undertaken, with ordinary kriging estimation method is considered as standard, although in some circumstances where sample populations are small, or domains are unable to be accurately defined, inverse distance weighting estimation techniques will be used.
-Both by-product and deleterious elements are estimated at the time of primary grade estimation is required.
+This model contains attributes set background values for the various elements of interest as well as density, and various estimatic parameters that are subsequently used to assist in resource categorisation.
+The block sizes used the model will vary depending on orebody geometry, minimum mining units, estimation paramete and levels of informing data available.
+Grade estimation is then undertaken, with ordinary kriging estimation method is considered a standard, although in some circumstances where sample populations are small, or domains a unable to be accurately defined, inverse distance weighting estimation techniques will be used.
+Bot by-product and deleterious elements are estimated at the time of primary grade estimation required.
 It is assumed that by- products correlate well with gold.
 There are no assumptions made about therecovery of by-products.
-The resource is then depleted for mining voids and subsequently classified in line with JORC guidelines utilising a combination of various estimation derived parameters and geological / mining knowledge This approach has proven to be applicable to Westgold's gold assets.
-Estimation results are routinely validated against primary input data, previous estimates and mining output.
-Good reconciliation between mine claimed figures and milled figures was routinely achieved during past production history.
+The resource is then depleted for mining voids and subsequently classified in line with JORC guideline utilising a combination of various estimation derived parameters and geological / mining knowledges.
+This approach has proven to be applicable to Westgold's gold assets.
+Estimation results are routinely validated against primary input data, previous estimates and minir output.
+Good reconciliation between mine claimed figures and milled figures was routinely achieved durin past production history.